liderbug/bfcalendar/README.md

 So after the initial "where were we" the program uses the system "cal" program to get an image of the month in question - day of week for day 1, days in the month.
 There are two types of entries: One time events IE a wedding and Repeating events IE Boy Scouts every Tuesday evening.

+Category: Type 2 is for events that are a low priority.
+Exercise classes that don't pay or donate a small amount.
+Type 1 is for fully paid for events that preempt type 2 events.

 So there are 2 Mysql queries - where "once" and where "not once".
 The date is "push"ed in to an array by day.
 Then each day is sorted by time.  lastly, via "<table..." the calendar is created 7x5.

 Feel free to modify, change, improve - but please KISS